 Dedicated on the 28th of October of 1886, the copper statue was a gift from the French people to the USA intended to commemorate the lasting friendship between the peoples of the two nations.

 Frédéric Auguste Bartholdi designed it in a neoclassical style, but Gustave Eiffel built the framework.
-The statue depicts Libertas, the Roman goddess of liberty, with a torch on the right hand and a tabula ansata with a date of the declaration of Independence.
+The statue depicts Libertas, the Roman goddess of liberty, with a torch in her right hand and a tabula ansata with a date of the declaration of Independence.

 The statue of liberty was inscribed as a UNESCO heritage site in 1984.
 UNESCO states that it’s a masterpiece of the human spirit, and it “endures as a highly potent symbol—inspiring contemplation, debate, and protest—of ideals such as liberty, peace, human rights, abolition of slavery, democracy, and opportunity.”